votingworks/functional-diagrams-hardware/vxscan/useractions-assembler.md

 # Diagram of User Actions (activity diagram): Assembler

-This diagram models expected user actions sequences with the system.
+This diagram models expected user action sequences with the system.
 Actions that can be done in any order are grouped together without links.

 This user is:
 *Assembler*